joatmon/spark-async-benchmark/README.md

 Requests/sec:     24.98
 Transfer/sec:      4.10KB
 ```
-The output of the 50 synchrounous requests that are completing with 500 asynchronous connections:
+The output of the 50 synchrounous requests that are competing with 500 asynchronous connections:
 ```
 Running 10s test @ http://localhost:4567/data
   5 threads and 50 connections